sombriks/rosetta-beer-store/beer-store-service-java-jee/README.md

 [eclipse photon](https://www.eclipse.org/) IDE.
-Any fresh eclipse, TBH. install the JEE version, grab payara tools from the [eclipse marketplace](https://marketplace.eclipse.org/content/payara-tools) and unzip payara somewhere so you can point the IDE to it.
+Any fresh eclipse, TBH. install the JEE version, grab payara tools from the [eclipse marketplace](https://marketplace.eclipse.org/content/payara-tools) and unzip payara somewhere, so you can point the IDE to it.

 ## How to run this